SCDH/ox4alea/README.md

 the framework `teip5alea`.
 But when the framework is installed, the directory name changes to a combination of its name and version.
-So we cannot simply use paths like `teip5alea/css/font.css` in the URI or system suffix, but need to use the less distinct `css/font.css`.
+So we cannot simply use paths like `teip5alea/css/font.css` in the URI or system suffix, but have to use the less distinct path suffix `css/font.css`.

 ### Project specific CSS ###